 One of the main structural differences between domestic governance by the state and governance in areas of limited statehood is that in areas of limited statehood there is no actor who bears the ultimate political responsibility.
-Given the multitude of actors who are oftentimes involved in governance in areas of limited statehood, it can become virtually impossible to ascribe responsibility for good or bad governance to certain actors.
-One example which comes straight to mind is Haiti, the so-called Republic of NGOs.
-Under these conditions transparency, generalization and trust are incredibly hard to achieve.
-These difficulties point to an usually underestimated argument for the (re-)establishment of stable statehood where it is lacking: If you got a state, at least you know who you got to blame.
-From a normative perspective clear structures of normative responsibility are one of the more attractive properties of statehood (Ladwig et al. 2007).
-Only they make the evaluation of governance possible.
+Given the multitude of actors who are often involved in governance in areas of limited statehood, it can become virtually impossible to ascribe responsibility for good or bad governance to certain actors.
+One example that comes straight to mind is Haiti, the so-called republic of NGOs.
+Under these conditions, transparency, generalization, and trust are incredibly hard to achieve.
+These difficulties point to a usually underestimated argument for the (re-)establishment of stable statehood: By claiming political authority, states simultaneously create unambiguous patterns of political responsibility and accountability.
+The right to rule is conceptually interwoven with duties towards the governed (Schmelzle 2011).
+From a normative perspective, these inherent structures of responsibility are one of the most attractive properties of statehood (Ladwig et al. 2007).
+Only they can make the evaluation of government possible and protest against it meaningful.